KenKundert/avendesora/doc/configuring.rst

 **config_dir_mask** = 0o077:

-    An integer that determines if the permissions of *Avendeosora* configuration directory (~/.config/avendesora) are too loose.
+    An integer that determines if the permissions of *Avendesora* configuration directory (~/.config/avendesora) are too loose.
 If they are, a warning is printed.
 A bitwise *and* operation is performed between this value and the actual file permissions, and if the result is nonzero, a warning is printed.